Become a Patron!

 Sunflowers can not be ‘picked’ like normal flowers.
 The stems are thick and so they’re best left in the ground and enjoyed from afar.
 The following photo was taken in early July if you want to ensure you capture any photos of sunflowers.

 Another evening was spent at a winery, enjoying a barbecue watching the sunset over fields of grapevines.
 The warm summer air and laughter over fine food, was exactly the Italy I imagined.

 The pre-wedding get together was in the garden of a small house, on the top of a hill (again overlooking fields of olive trees which one never tires of).
 We were met with long tables decorated with white tablecloths.
 Plates filled with antipasto which consisted of olives, prosciutto and breadsticks which quickly disappeared into hungry mouths beneath dangling fairy lights.

 The perfect Italian sojourn needs the perfect soundtrack.
 Download millions of tracks, free for three months with Apple Music (or press play to be transported to Italy whilst you read the rest of the article).

 Sure you could visit Italy the same as all the other hoards of tourists and stand for hours, in a queue with hundreds of others whilst gypsy children pick your pockets, and touts try and sell you cheap souvenirs at over-inflated prices, or you could explore little medieval villages with incredible food, architecture and scenery; where you have to speak Italian to get by, and you’ll feel obligated to dress the part if you want to fit in, but most of all, you’re getting the true Italian experience, not some fake antique version.

-Purchasing direct from the author means more profits stay with the author, rather than being pilfered to big tech companies.
+Purchasing direct from the author, Jade Jackson, means more profits stay with the author, rather than being pilfered to big tech companies.